 But you’re not done just yet.
 Once your ID has been made (which took about two weeks in my case), you need to make an appointment to pick it up from the Ministry.
 They’re apparently quite busy now, so that won’t happen until about 4-5 weeks after the ID is ready either.
 My lawyer also had to ask someone at the Ministry to expedite that as well so I could go to Croatia.

-But finally, after seven months and a whole lot of stress, I have my Greek digital nomad residence permit!
+But finally, after eight months and a whole lot of stress, I have my Greek digital nomad residence permit!

 The permit is good for two years, but they start that two year clock when you submit your application, not when you receive your approved permit.
-Mine expires in May of 2024.
+Mine expired in May of 2024.

-And theoretically, after five years living in Greece you qualify for permanent residency, and after seven years you qualify for citizenship.
-It’s not guaranteed because the permit is so new that we’re about six years away from seeing if that actually happens.
+Theoretically, after five years living in Greece you qualify for permanent residency, and after seven years you qualify for citizenship.
+It’s not guaranteed because the permit is so new that we’re a few years away from seeing if that actually happens.
 But if you love Greece and want to live here long-term, it’s a great option to have for the future.

 Greece Digital Nomad Tax Requirements

 This was also much more challenging to figure out than I anticipated.
-I still don’t have definite answers.
+I still don’t have definite answers after two years with this permit.

 Greece has a highly promoted tax break for digital nomads who relocate their business to Greece—you are only taxed on 50% of your income for seven years.
 You don’t get this automatically, you must apply and be approved for it and then it begins the following tax year.